volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

       name        = "acmecorp-web"
     }

+    // One of the arguments from this list "passive_mode_disabled passive_mode_enabled" must be set passive_mode_disabled = true
     target_service        = "value"

     // One of the arguments from this list "external internal" must be set

     internal {
-      // One of the arguments from this list "address from_site dns_name" must be set from_site = true
+      // One of the arguments from this list "address from_site dns_name" must be set address = "address"

       family_inet6vpn {
-        // One of the arguments from this list "disable enable" must be set enable = true
+        // One of the arguments from this list "enable disable" must be set enable = true
       }